sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 2. Right-click **System Information** app and click **Open as Administrator**.
 Allow the app to make changes to your device by clicking **Yes**.
 Some devices might require elevated permissions to view the encryption settings.
 3. In **System Summary**, see **Device Encryption Support**.
 The value will state if the device is encrypted, or if not, reasons why it is disabled.

+## Un-allowed DMA capable bus/device(s) detected

+This System Information status in Device Encryption Support means Windows detected at least one potential external DMA capable bus or device that may expose a DMA threat.

+To resolve this issue, contact the IHV(s) to determine if this device has no external DMA ports.
+If confirmed by the IHVs that the bus or device only has internal DMA, then the OEM can add this to the allowed list.

+To add a bus or device to the allowed list, navigate to registry key:

+**HKEY\_LOCAL\_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\DmaSecurity\\AllowedBuses**

+Add string (REG_SZ) name/value pairs for each flagged DMA capable bus that is determined to be safe:

+- Key: *device friendly name* /*description*
+- Value: PCI\VEN\_*ID*&DEV\_*ID*.

+Ensure the IDs match the output from the HLK test.
+For example, if you have a safe device with a friendly name of “Contoso PCI Express Root Port”, vendor ID 1022 and Device ID 157C, you would create the following Registry entry as REG_SZ data type:

+**HKEY\_LOCAL\_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\DmaSecurity\\AllowedBuses!Contoso PCI Express Root Port**

+Where the value = "PCI\\VEN\_1022&DEV\_157C"

 ## Disable BitLocker automatic device encryption
 OEMs can choose to disable device encryption and instead implement their own encryption technology on a device.
 To disable BitLocker automatic device encryption, you can use an Unattend file and set [PreventDeviceEncryption](https://msdn.microsoft.com/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-securestartup-filterdriver-preventdeviceencryption) to True.
 Alternately, you can update this registry key: